daggaz/json-stream/README.md

 * No pure python implementation
 * It does not provide a pythonic `dict`/`list`-like interface

+## jsonslicer

+[jsonslicer](https://github.com/AMDmi3/jsonslicer) is another wrapper around the YAJL C library with a path lookup based interface.

+### Why not jsonslicer?

+* No pure python implementation
+* It does not provide a pythonic `dict`/`list`-like interface
+* Must know all data paths lookup in advance (or make multiple passes)

 # Contributing

 See the project [contribution guide](CONTRIBUTING.md).